-Online TV allows you to choose which programs you are interested in in a variety of different ways.
+Online TV allows you to choose which programs you are interested in in various ways.
 You can select programming by country of interest or genre.
 Genres include cartoons, children’s shows, games, drama, comedies, humor, news, and adult programming.
 Big players in online movie programming are Hula.
-Hula is a joint venture of NBC and News Corp.
-Full-length prime-time television shows are available to watch for free, as are full-length major motion pictures.
-The site generates revenue by the advertising it runs.
+Hula is a joint venture of NBC,, and News Corp.
+Full-length prime-time television shows, as are full-length major motion pictures, are available for free.
+The site generates revenue through the advertising it runs.
 It is free to all viewers who live in the United States.

 Television networks are embracing the Internet.
-The CBS network signed an agreement with YouTube to show various clips of their programs on the popular social network site and have reported an increase in network television viewing since the clips have hit YouTube.
-The network is reaching viewers that they have not been able to reach before.
+The CBS network signed an agreement with YouTube to show various clips of their programs on the popular social network site and have reported an increase in network television viewing since the clips hit YouTube.
+The network is reaching viewers that they have not been able to get before.

 Television is starting to embrace a operation model similar to the music industry.
-A recording artist releases his album, and all of the songs are available to the public should they decide to listen to the music whenever they wanted to hear it.
-Television networks have been operating on the network’s programming schedule and not the television viewers’ schedule.
+A recording artist releases his album, and all of the songs are available to the public should they decide to listen to the music whenever they want to hear it.
+Television networks have been operating on the network’s programming schedule,, not the television viewers’ schedule.
 That is about to change with the advances made with IPTV.
 You won’t have to wait a whole week to see the next installment of The Office.
-The series will be out there as video on demand is now for viewers to watch whenever they choose.
+The series will be out there as video on demand now for viewers to watch whenever they choose.